The-McGrail-Foundation/MIMEDefang-website/content/pages/man/MIMEDefang-Unit.pm.md

 # DESCRIPTION

 Mail::MIMEDefang::Unit are a set of methods that are called from MIMEDefang regression tests.

 # METHODS

-include_mimedefang
+- include\_mimedefang

-:   Method that includes *mimedefang.pl.in* code without running
+    Method that includes `mimedefang.pl.in` code without running anything.
-    anything.

-smtp_mail
+- smtp\_mail

-:   Method which sends a test email and returns SMTP replies.
+    Method which sends a test email and returns SMTP replies.

-get_abs_path
+- get\_abs\_path

-:   Method which returns the absolute path of a file by reading $PATH.
+    Method which returns the absolute path of a file by reading $PATH.